• Skip to main content

 Note: You should provide certified translations of documents not in Portuguese.

 Make sure you include all the correct documents.
-You will be delayed or rejected if you apply with incorrect or missing documents.
+If you apply with incorrect or missing documents, you will be delayed or rejected.
 For this reason, we always recommend using a Portuguese Immigration Lawyer.
 They will save you time, money, and hassle!

 We have done a lot of research, assessed, and trialed several immigration lawyers for you.
 We have partnered with a company that has helped loads of our clients and received great feedback from them.
 You can book an initial consultation with them to decide if you are eligible and what documentation you need for your D7 Visa.